 This is related to a subtle point that has been lost on many analysts.
 Complex machine learning algorithms, which allow for complexities such as high-order interactions, require an enormous amount of data unless the signal:noise ratio is high, another reason for reserving some machine learning techniques for such situations.
 Regression models which capitalize on additivity assumptions (when they are true, and this is approximately true is much of the time) can yield accurate probability models without having massive datasets.
 And when the outcome variable being predicted has more than two levels, a single regression model fit can be used to obtain all kinds of interesting quantities, e.g., predicted mean, quantiles, exceedance probabilities, and instantaneous hazard rates.

 A special problem with classifiers illustrates an important issue.
 Users of machine classifiers know that a highly imbalanced sample with regard to a binary outcome variable Y results in a strange classifier.
 For example, if the sample has 1000 diseased patients and 1,000,000 non-diseased patients, the best classifier may classify everyone as non-diseased; you will be correct 0.999 of the time.
 For this reason the odd practice of subsampling the controls is used in an attempt to balance the frequencies and get some variation that will lead to sensible looking classifiers (users of regression models would never exclude good data to get an answer).
 Then they have to, in some ill-defined way, construct the classifier to make up for biasing the sample.
-It is simply the case that a classifier trained to a 1⁄1000 prevalence situation will not be applicable to a population with a vastly different prevalence.
+It is simply the case that a classifier trained to a 1⁄2 prevalence situation will not be applicable to a population with a 1⁄1000 prevalence.
 The classifier would have to be re-trained on the new sample, and the patterns detected may change greatly.
 Logistic regression on the other hand elegantly handles this situation by either (1) having as predictors the variables that made the prevalence so low, or (2) recalibrating the intercept (only) for another dataset with much higher prevalence.
-Classifiers’ extreme dependence on prevalence may be enough to make some researchers always use probability estimators instead.
-One could go so far as to say that classifiers should not be used at all when there is little variation in the outcome variable, and that only tendencies should be modeled.
+Classifiers’ extreme dependence on prevalence may be enough to make some researchers always use probability estimators like logistic regression instead.
+One could go so far as to say that classifiers should not be used at all when there is little variation in the outcome variable, and that only tendencies (probabilities) should be modeled.